 What should I expect my animal to do after the adjustment?

 - No change.
 Often it takes time to unravel the long-standing patterns and/or compensations.

 - Sore & tired, but just for 1-2 days.
 When the nervous system is clear of interference, the brain knows how and where to heal, and that takes rest and time.

 - Excitement and playfulness.
 Your companion may feel great and limber.
 With this change, don’t let them overdo it while they think they have all of the energy in the world, as they could hurt themselves again.

 Using chiropractic care for your pet’s health

-While animal chiropractic is a relatively new modality, we are honored to serve our area as one of the few AVCA certified practitioners.
-We understand that there was a lot of information provided here, so please reach out to us if you have any questions or concerns.
-And feel free to follow us on our social media pages!
+While animal chiropractic is a relatively new modality, we are honored to serve our area as one of the few AVCA-certified practitioners.
+We understand that a lot of information was provided here, so please reach out to us if you have any questions or concerns.
+And feel free to follow @WildLifeChiro on our social media pages!

 Tell us – have you ever used chiropractic care for your pet?